• Home

 Keep different subjects or topics separated with ease by inserting binder dividers in your binder.

-Each of my binders was for one specific subject.
-I would separate the syllabus from the rest with a divider.
-I would also use dividers to separate homework, notes, and topic-specific notes such as spectroscopy, quizzes, tests, etc. That way, I could easily navigate my binder.
+I would also use dividers to separate homework, notes, and topic-specific notes such as spectroscopy, quizzes, tests, etc.

 11. Sheet Protectors